 A PSA: Watch out for counterfeit tarot decks!

-I’ve been getting emails over the past week or so about a lot of counterfeit copies of the Forager’s Daughter Tarot on various websites like Temu, AliExpress, Amazon, Shein, and even Etsy.
+I’ve been getting emails about a lot of counterfeit copies of the Forager’s Daughter Tarot on various websites like Temu, AliExpress, Amazon, Shein, and even Etsy.
 This has been a huge problem for a while in the indie tarot community, and unfortunately, it’s now affecting my work in a big way as well.

 I know many of you are aware of these awful practices and avoid buying decks from these sites.
 But I wanted to share a quick announcement on what to look out for when you see The Forager’s Daughter tarot (and any other deck, really) on any of these sites.